 We’re thrilled for Sarah as she’s a graduate of our Creative Writing course.
 You can read about her journey here.

 With a background in advertising and communications, Sarah is now set for publishing success!
 It’s published by Allen & Unwin in Australia in late May 2017, then internationally from October.
 A sequel, titled Into the Night, was published in June 2018.
+A further sequel, Where the Dead Go, was published in August 2019.

 In this post, Sarah writes on a question that she is frequently asked …